ieee-p21451-1-5/demo-ncap/README.md

-# Set up an NCAP that provides IEEE P21451-1-5 services
+# Set Up an NCAP That Provides IEEE P21451-1-5 Services

 ## 1. Prerequisites